 The process aims to move the person to a position of empowerment in regard to traumatic memories, and to return body and mind to a state of deep calm – the goals that trauma specialists now recognize as essential to achieve if trauma is to be resolved.

-If you are interested in exploring this process with Helena, please see Judith Richards' website, where there is more information and some videos documenting outcomes.
+If you are interested in exploring this process with Helena, please see the TRTP website, where there is more information and documented outcomes.
+There are also many YouTubes explaining TRTP.

 Gestalt is an existential therapy that works in the present moment, the 'here and now', and uses the present context in an interactive way to develop the twin goals of awareness and self responsibility.
 It uses creative and experiential